TLW's Children's Novelistscope™ (Children's Novelist Historyscope)

 In 1943 Westborough, Mass.-born historian-novelist Esther Louise Forbes (1891-1967) pub. the bestseller Johnny Tremain (Newbery Medal), set in Boston, Mass. during the Am.
 Rev. War; filmed in 1957 by Walt Disney.

 In 1945 Mount Vernon, N.Y.-born "The Elements of Style" writer E.B.
 (Elwyn Brooks) White (1899-1985) pub. his first children's book Stuart Little, a big hit with kids; critics either love it or hate it, but nobody has no opinion about it?; New York City talking mouse with a "shy pleasant manner", born to human parents, who likes racing model sailboats in Central Park, and whose enemy is Snowbell the Cat, who scares his friend Margalo the Bird out of town, causing him to take off in a gasoline-powered model car to search or it and comes to Ames Crossing, where he dates Harriet Ames before moving on; filmed in 1999 by Rob Minkoff.
 On Oct.
-15, 1952 he pub. the bestseller Charlotte's Web; after Wilbur the Pig is nurtured from infancy by Fern Arable and sold to her uncle Homer Zuckerman, his barnyard spider friend Charlotte A. Cavatica saves him from being slaughtered by writing messages ("Some Pig", etc.) in her web, which the neighbors ascribe to divine intervention, making him too popular to eat; Templeton the Rat helps them only when bribed with food; after exhausting herself laying eggs, Charlotte dies, and three of the hatchlings (Joy, Nellie, Aranea) become Wilbur's new friends; "'Where's papa going with that ax?' said Fern to her mother" (first line); Templeton the Rat helps them only when bribed with food; after exhausting herself laying eggs, Charlotte dies, and three of the hatchlings (Joy, Nellie, Aranea) become Wilbur's new friends; "'Where's papa going with that ax?' said Fern to her mother" (first line); "No one was with her when she died" (last line); filmed in 1973, 2003, and 2006.
+15, 1952 he pub. the bestseller Charlotte's Web, which becomes the best-selling children's paperback of all time; after Wilbur the Pig is nurtured from infancy by Fern Arable and sold to her uncle Homer Zuckerman, his barnyard spider friend Charlotte A. Cavatica saves him from being slaughtered by writing messages ("Some Pig", etc.) in her web, which the neighbors ascribe to divine intervention, making him too popular to eat; Templeton the Rat helps them only when bribed with food; after exhausting herself laying eggs, Charlotte dies, and three of the hatchlings (Joy, Nellie, Aranea) become Wilbur's new friends; "'Where's papa going with that ax?' said Fern to her mother" (first line); Templeton the Rat helps them only when bribed with food; after exhausting herself laying eggs, Charlotte dies, and three of the hatchlings (Joy, Nellie, Aranea) become Wilbur's new friends; "'Where's papa going with that ax?' said Fern to her mother" (first line); "No one was with her when she died" (last line); filmed in 1973, 2003, and 2006.
 In 1970 he pub.
 The Trumpet of the Swan; trumpeter swan Louis has no voice, so he uses a real trumpet, is taught to read and write by boy Sam, and hooks up with female swan Serena.